Sky-High-Success/Overwater/wp-content/plugins/nextend-google-connect/readme.txt

 2. Our Social Connect plugins in the profile page for account linking

 == Changelog ==

+= 1.6.1 =
+* Fix: Missing check which resulted a notice - made by Alberto

 = 1.6.0 =
 * Fix: Redirect urls are well encoded - made by JRB